mxstbr/mxstbr.com/pages/thoughts/bad-technical-decisions-at-spectrum.md

 Most people prefer mobile apps for chatting with others.
 Yet, a big part of the appeal of Spectrum is that all the content is public and search-indexed, so we had to build the web app first.

-Although the search indexing worked out, we should have optimised our web app for mobile first.
+Although the search indexing was a success, we should have optimised our web app for mobile first.
 While a good mobile experience on desktop is bearable, a desktop experience on mobile or a crappy mobile experience is not.

 We are building native apps, but starting from scratch is time consuming.
 If we had used [react-native-web](https://github.com/necolas/react-native-web) to build the base components for the web app we could have reused them for the native apps—a big win for moving fast! 💯

 ### Use Next.js for server-side rendering

 We needed server-side rendering for SEO purposes ([client-side rendering does not cut it](https://twitter.com/mxstbr/status/985188986414161921)) but had already built a first version of the app with [create-react-app](https://github.com/facebook/create-react-app).
-We thought about switching to [Next.js](https://nextjs.org) but reworking the routing setup seemed like a lot of effort.
-I mean, how hard can it be to build a server-side rendering setup from scratch?! 🤔
+We thought about switching to [Next.js](https://nextjs.org), but I decided that reworking the routing and data fetching would be more effort than building our own server-side rendering server.

-Turns out it is tough.
+Turns out, building your own production-ready SSR setup is tough.
 It takes a lot of work and it is difficult to provide a good experience, for both developers and users.

 Next.js offers an amazing development experience and fast performance out of the box, not to mention the great community and excellent documentation.
-I would use it in a heartbeat if we started over today (in fact, [this website is built with Next.js](https://github.com/mxstbr/mxstbr.com)).
+I would use it in a heartbeat if we started over today (in fact, [this website is built with Next.js](https://github.com/mxstbr/mxstbr.com) 😍).

 ### Leverage a well-known database